-We give several examples to show the efficiency of our approach.
-All the examples given below are beyond the reach of the Singular library realrad implemented by Spang [40] which is, up to our knowledge, the single available implementation of the algorithm given by [2, 31].
+We give several examples to show the efficiency of our approach on computing real radicals.
+All the examples given below are beyond the reach of the Singular library realrad implemented by Spang (Spang, 2007) which is, up to our knowledge, the single available implementation of the algorithm given by Becker and Neuhaus (1993); Neuhaus (1998).
 That implementation is based on Gröbner bases.

 Observe that one can use Singular functionalities to compute equidimensional/prime decompositions and intersections of ideals as well as elimination ideals, by means of Gröbner bases.
-Hence, one can "simulate" LazyRealRadical using those functionalities combined with the HasRealSolutions function in the Maple library RAGlib [34].
+Hence, one can "simulate" LazyRealRadical using those functionalities combined with the HasRealSolutions function in the Maple library RAGlib Safey El Din (2007a).

-In a word, taking a polynomial sequence f as input, we will obtain generators of the minimal associated primes of $r{e}^{r}\sqrt{\langle f \rangle}$.
+In a word, taking a polynomial sequence f as input, we will obtain generators of the minimal associated primes of $\sqrt[re]{\langle f \rangle}$ .